 Trade and investment are high on the list of any sovereign government.
 Our firm plays a key role in helping governments reform domestic law and policy to attract investment, develop investment promotion strategies and identify potential investors.
-We also help governments strengthen their trade relationship with the US which can involve securing free trade agreements, bilateral investment treaties or nuclear export agreements; and qualifying for and maintaining preferential trade benefits.
+We also help governments strengthen their trade relationship with the US, which can involve securing free trade agreements, bilateral investment treaties or nuclear export agreements, as well as qualifying for and maintaining preferential trade benefits.
 Finally, we counsel sovereign wealth funds and state-owned enterprises as they navigate laws governing their investments in the US and EU, including review by the US Committee on Foreign Investment in the United States (CFIUS).

 Legal Claims Against Sovereign Governments and Officials, and Traditional Legal Matters